bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 @import 'bootstrap/scss/bootstrap.scss';
 @import 'bootstrap-vue/src/index.scss';

-// And define any of your custom overides or additional CSS/SCSS here,
+// And define any of your custom overrides or additional CSS/SCSS here,
 // or via an @import
 ```